top of page

 Then create an infographic to analyze the patterns and illustrate the variety of media choices you made.
 Your infographic might use a combination of data, images, and language to show how much time you spend using media, and where and when your media use takes place.

-REFLECT ON YOUR LOVE-HATE RELATIONSHIP WITH MEDIA
+ON YOUR MEDIA CHOICES

 • What patterns did you notice when charting your own media use?

 • Describe some features of print, visual, sound, or digital media that you really appreciate and value.
-Explain why
+Explain why they are important to you.

-• Describe some features of the same media that are annoying, troubling, or have negative consequences or
+• Describe some features of the same media that are annoying, troubling, or have negative consequences or impact on yourself, others, or society.
+Explain why they are important to you.

 Screen Shot 2020-11-20 at 9.59.12 PM.png